freeverseio/laos-smart-contracts/public-minter/README.md

 The contract in `contracts/LaosPublicMinter.sol` simply acts as a proxy for the precompiled contracts except for the write methods.
 It is to be used by:

-1. Deploying to LAOS, setting the publicMinter owner to the desired EOA address (or multisig)
+1. Deploying `LaosPublicMinter` to LAOS, setting the publicMinter owner to the desired EOA address (or multisig)
 2. Setting the owner of a created collection precompile in LAOS to the deployed publicMinter
+3. Setting the precompileAddress of the LaosPublicMinter to the address of the created collection precompile
-3. Enabling/Disabling publicMinting in the publicMinter contract
+4. Enabling/Disabling publicMinting in the publicMinter contract

 ## Contract 2